Blakeslee lab

 B.S.
 Biology (Andrews University, Berrien Springs, Michigan, 2020).

 Nina defended her master's degree in May 2022 and graduated in May 2022.
-Her thesis title: “Borrowing ecological principles: Influence of reef placement (landward/seaward) and habitat complexity on free-living and parasite diversity”
+Her thesis title is: “Borrowing ecological principles: Influence of reef placement (landward/seaward) and habitat complexity on free-living and parasite diversity”

 Laura Lukas: MS, Biology, 2019-2021.